LennartKeller/IMSDB_EPub/README.md

 #### Adding movie posters as covers

-By executing the `download_posters.py` script, available posters will be downloaded and saved and the `poster` directory.
+By executing the `download_posters.py` script, available posters will be downloaded and saved in the `poster` directory.
 The EPub-conversion checks automatically if this directory is available and will use the posters as book cover whenever possible.